 They know what’s in your meds

 Your physician might be your first port of call if you’re ill, but when it comes to what’s actually in the drugs they’ve prescribed, your pharmacist is your go-to man or woman.
-After all, they spent six to eight years in pharmacy school, learning about medicinal chemistry, pathophysiology and pharmacotherapy.
-“Pharmacists have more training and knowledge than physicians on how medications are made into pills, patches, etc. and how medications are absorbed and distributed in the body, metabolized, and excreted,” says Sally Rafie, PharmD, Pharmacist Specialist at UC San Diego Health.
+After all, they spent years in pharmacy school, learning about medicinal chemistry, pathophysiology, and pharmacotherapy.
+“Pharmacists have more training and knowledge than physicians on how medications are made into pills, patches, etc. and how medications are absorbed and distributed in the body, metabolized, and excreted,” says Sally Rafie, PharmD, pharmacist specialist at UC San Diego Health.
 Crucially, pharmacists are also aware of inactive ingredients in medications that may be problematic for people with allergies, and can advise how to take medications properly (with food, on an empty stomach, with a glass of water, etc).
 (Did you know that there is a right time to take “once a day” meds?)

 They monitor your medication use